bluz71/vim-mistfly-statusline/README.md

 Legacy Installation
 -------------------

-_mistfly statusline_ still supports the legacy version of this plugin, previously named _moonfly statusline_, via the `moonfly-compat` branch.
+_mistfly_ still supports the legacy version of this plugin, previously named _moonfly statusline_, via the `moonfly-compat` branch.
 That legacy version can be installed with your preferred plugin manager.

 [vim-plug](https://github.com/junegunn/vim-plug):